gavdraper/gavdraper.github.io/_posts/2017-05-16-clustered-vs-nonclustered-indexes.markdown

 * Heap is a table without a clustered index

 ## NonClustered Indexes ##
-Non clustered indexes work much like an index in a book, The index is stored separate to the actual rows  and contains a pointer back to the data (Just like a page number).
-The leaf node in a non clustered index contains the fields in the index, any included fields in the index and the key for either the clustered index on the table if there is no clustered index a RowId key to the heap.
+Nonclustered indexes work much like an index in a book, The index is stored separate to the actual rows  and contains a pointer back to the data (Just like a page number).
+The leaf node in a nonclustered index contains the fields in the index, any included fields in the index and the key for either the clustered index on the table if there is no clustered index a RowId key to the heap.

 #### Key Lookups ####
-One of the cons of a non clustered index is if your query is looking at fields that are not in the index you have to do a lookup back to the data once you've found your item in the leaf node of the index.
+One of the cons of a nonclustered index is if your query is looking at fields that are not in the index you have to do a lookup back to the data once you've found your item in the leaf node of the index.

 Lets take a look at what this means and how it can affect performance...